localstack/docs/content/en/user-guide/tools/aws-replicator/index.md

 Use the `--target-account-id` flag to specify a different account.

 ## Supported Resources

+The project is still in preview state and we welcome feedback and bug reports.
+We have opened a [github issue where you can request and upvote](https://github.com/localstack/localstack/issues/12439) to help us prioritize our efforts and support the resources with the most impact.
+For any other requests or reports, please open a [new github issue](https://github.com/localstack/localstack/issues/new/choose).

 {{< callout "tip" >}}
 To ensure support for all resources, use the latest LocalStack Docker image.